 - Fire department – 118

-The second part of the law deals with the victims’ rights in the criminal proceedings.
-Members of the police force and of the judicial power have a legal duty to protect the victims’ personal rights: they must refrain, when necessary, from revealing the victim’s identity, they must deny the press and the public access to court meetings when the interest of the victim requires it or when the victim has requested it, and they must avoid any confrontation between the victim and the offender when such a meeting would be unwelcome to the first.
+The second part of the law deals with the victims’ rights in criminal proceedings.
+Members of the police and of the judicial power have a legal duty to protect the victims’ personal rights: they must refrain, when necessary, from revealing the victim’s identity, they must deny the press and the public access to court meetings when the interest of the victim requires it or when the victim has requested it, and they must avoid any confrontation between the victim and the offender when such a meeting would be unwelcome to the first.
 Victims have the right not to testify on matters that concern their intimacy.
 Additionally, they can demand compensation in the penal procedure.

 The third part of the law deals more specifically with compensation: victims get compensation from the state for the financial and moral damage they have suffered, if they cannot obtain such compensation from the offender (for instance because the offender is unknown or without financial means).
 Compensation for material damage is limited to CHF 100,000 and takes into account the damage suffered and the financial means of the victim.
 Victims get no compensation from the state for material damage if their financial means exceed a limit set by law.
 However, compensation for moral tort is granted regardless of financial means, if the victim has to deal with severe personal suffering.